 – posted by Max Burns (@themaxburns) on Twitter

 Rusty, my father’s golden retriever, was revered.
 My father, who each weekend cooked her fresh organ meats, loved her more than he loved my stepmother, my brother, and me.
 My stepmother loved Rusty more than she loved my brother and me.
 And I loved my father more than I loved anyone, including Rusty, though I very much loved Rusty.
-My brother, it turned out, was fairly indifferent to everyone — Rusty included.
+My brother, it turned out, didn’t love a single soul — Rusty included.

 This morning, I awoke from a dream about Rusty, who has been dead some 40 years, but, as I wandered across that vaporous, atemporal continent that separates dream from wakefulness, I believed she was still alive and was confused for some seconds about where on the timeline of my little life I stood.